cap-js/telemetry/README.md

 ## Predefined Kinds

-There are three predfined kinds:
+There are three predefined kinds:

 ### `telemetry-to-console`